Across the road is Bream Rugby Club. Their building was opened in 1927 as Bream Miners Welfare Hall.

 In the 1940’s, before the days of postmen and women delivering the mail in red vans, things were very different here.
 Inside the front door counters ran around 3 of the walls.
 The end of the left hand counter nearest the entrance was partitioned into two small booths to allow customers to fill in forms or sort their documents in privacy.
 At the far end of the room, on the left, was a door to the cloakroom where mailbags and posties coats were hung and to the right of that was the telephone exchange.
 Bream had its own exchange then with less than 100 numbers and calls were connected by plugging a cable in to the appropriate line.
 The mail arrived each morning in a large postbag and was sorted into rounds by the post office staff.
 The posties would then sort the mail for their round into delivery order and set off on foot to deliver it.

 Eventually Bream lost its telephone exchange to a new automated exchange at Whitecroft.
 Bream numbers became Whitecroft numbers and finally Dean numbers.
 The posties left and are now based in Lydney and deliver the mail with vans.
-Eventually the Post Office itself was moved to Brockhollands Road.
+Eventually the Post Office itself was moved to Brockhollands Road and in June 2022 to Central Stores.

 The last person to do business here was Mr Anton Randall who founded and ran Bream Auto Store.